apache/systemds/src/main/python/docs/source/matrix.rst

 A ``Matrix`` is represented either by an ``OperationNode``, or the derived class ``Matrix``.
 An Matrix can be recognized it by checking the ``output_type`` of the object.

-Matrices are the most fundamental objects we operate on.
+Matrices are the most fundamental objects SystemDS operates on.

-Although we can generate matrices with the function calls or object construction specified below, the recommended way is to use the methods defined on ``SystemDSContext``.
+Although it is possible to generate matrices with the function calls or object construction specified below, the recommended way is to use the methods defined on ``SystemDSContext``.

-If we can generate the matrix in SystemDS directly via a function call, an python function exists which will generate an ``OperationNode`` e.g. ``federated``, ``full``, ``seq``, representing the SystemDS operation.

-If we want to work on an numpy array or want to read a matrix from a file, we need to use the class ``Matrix``.

 .. autoclass:: systemds.matrix.Matrix
     :members: